Keep It Simple With These Tips for Wine Tasting Outfits

 When it comes to what to wear wine tasting, ALWAYS skip the perfume and cologne.
 You want to smell the wines…and so do the people around you.
 Perfume and cologne can impede this from happening.
 And ladies, either do an all day lip-stain that won’t rub off when you sip or skip the lipstick altogether.
 It pairs terribly with wine glasses.

 Portable Chargers: Another item to plan to pack and bring with you for any wine trip is a portable charger.
 Wine country is just that – country.
 So, don’t expect great cell coverage.
 Either turn your phone off to keep it from draining the battery or plug it in.
-And, with all the awesome selfie opportunities the latter is my recommendation.
+And, with all the awesome selfie opportunities in your cute wine tasting outfits, the latter is my recommendation.

 Something for Notes: Visiting a winery can be a huge learning experience if you let it (and if the person in the tasting room is knowledgeable) so having a way to take notes is huge for me.
 I personally always have my pocket-sized Moleskin with me so I can write down my tasting notes and fun facts about the winery that I can use for Instagram or articles I write later.
 It’s also a great place to keep up with any business cards you get along the way.